linearblade/m7-js-lib-primitive-log/docs/usage/INSTALLATION.md

-# Installation – IntervalManager
+# Installation – m7-js-lib-primitive-log

-IntervalManager is currently distributed as plain JavaScript files (not yet published to npm or any package registry).
+`m7-js-lib-primitive-log` is currently distributed as plain JavaScript files.

+It is intentionally small, dependency-light, and does not require a build step.

 There are **two supported installation modes**: